sushang-thu/sushang-thu.github.io/_pages/about.md

 <p>Hi, great to meet you here!</p>
-<p>My name is Shang Su, currently a post-doctoral fellow in Dr. Xiaohong Li’s lab in Van Andel Institute (Grand Rapids, Michigan, US).
+<p>My name is Shang Su, currently a post-doctoral fellow in Dr. Xiaohong Li’s lab.
+We moved from Van Andel Institute (Grand Rapids, Michigan, US) to the University of Toledo Medical Center (Toledo, Ohio, US) in July, 2020.
 This website is designed to post my tech blogs in learning bioinformatics and some research notes.</p>
 <p>You are also welcome to visit my personal blog in <a href="https://sushang.life/">Chinese</a> , where I post my daily experiences and thoughts.</p>
 <p>I am still learning how to establish website.
-So if you see some weird things, just forget it!</p>
+So if you see some weird things, feel free to email me or just forget it lol!</p>

 # About Me